 General filters are default boolean filters available for each entity (e.g., Active, Deleted, Bookmarked).

-To apply a boolean filter, check the corresponding box in either panel.
+To apply a filter, check the corresponding box in either panel.
 Changes are applied immediately.
-To reset all filters:
+When multiple filters are active, they work with AND logic—records must match all selected filter conditions to be displayed.

-Boolean filters can be used together with the Search or Advanced Filter, or on their own.
+Filters can be used together with Search or Advanced Filter, or on their own.
+If no records match the applied criteria, an empty result is displayed.

 Reset Filter